Don Barclay (actor): Artist/Painter

-Barclay's paintings and caricatures are unique in that they often were painted on the movie lots themselves when he was working with the other actors.
+Barclay's paintings and caricatures often were painted on the movie lots themselves when he was working with the other actors.

 Barclay eventually became such a successful artist caricature painter of celebrities on his movie sets that he eventually was making more money as an artist than as an actor and he left acting to become a full-time artist.
 He was prolific, turning out hundreds of caricatures of celebrities for saloons all over the nation as well as for servicemen in barracks.
 Many of his paintings were on display at the Masquers Club in Los Angeles.

 Two famous and noted examples of his painted caricatures featuring Bob Hope, "Old Four Eyes" and "Bob Hope and Elf", are featured on the official Library of Congress website devoted to Bob Hope ("Old Four Eyes" is mislabeled in attribution as "Dan Barclay" – "Bob Hope and Elf" is correctly attributed at the bottom of the LOC page).

 Actress/director Diane Keaton purchased a clown painting by Barclay which led to her collecting clown paintings and the publication of the book by the actress called Clown Paintings.

 Barclay's large paintings are very rare and collectible as few of his larger works survive, while Christie's and other high-profile auction houses have increasingly featured his smaller works such as his painting of Stan Laurel.

 Bob Hope collected a series of ceramic mugs featuring Frank Sinatra, Joan Crawford, Jimmy Durante and Lou Costello, produced by Barclay based on his caricatures.

 Friendship with Cary Grant

-In Bristol, England, Barclay helped and later became roommates with rookie actor Archie Leach, who later became better known as Cary Grant.
+In Bristol, England, Barclay helped and later became roommates with rookie actor Archie Leach, who later gained fame as Cary Grant.
 Barclay and Leach developed a two-man comedy show in New York.
 They were often roommates in New York and Hollywood and remained lifelong best friends.